National symbols of Lithuania

 Some of the symbols are more heavily weighted with meaning than others.
 For instance, during the Soviet occupation of Lithuania, the Lithuanian flag and the national anthem were replaced; the Lithuanian Coat of Arms was not shown in official capacities.
 On the other hand, in keeping with the Soviet policy of encouraging what were seen as harmless expressions of ethnic identity, Lithuanian national costumes were often featured on postal stamps and elsewhere.

-Lithuania was occupied by Soviet Union in 1940-1941, later it was controlled Nazi government during World War II and was a Soviet Socialist Republic from 1944 until 1990.
+Lithuania was occupied by Soviet Union in 1940–1941, later it was controlled by the Nazi government during World War II and was a Soviet Socialist Republic from 1944 until 1990.
 The latter situation is generally seen by Lithuanians as an occupation.
 Public displays of both the Nazi swastika and the hammer and sickle were banned in 2008.

 Official symbols

 Flag

 The flag was officially designated in 1918, and was re-instituted in 1988.
 Yellow represents the sun, light, and goodness, green symbolizes the beauty of nature, freedom, and hope, and red stands for the land, courage, and the blood spilled for Lithuania.
 The colors of the flag also appear in clothing, URLs, and team uniforms.

 Lithuanian law states that the flag should be hoisted on historical holidays such as February 16 (marking the re-establishment of the State of Lithuania in 1918), March 11 (commemorating the re-establishment of Lithuania's independence in 1990), July 6 (marking the coronation of Mindaugas as King of Lithuania), July 15 (marking the Battle of Grunwald), October 25 (Constitution Day), and near historically significant buildings such as the Presidential Palace.